-Unlike the Wiltshire White Horses to the south, all of which originated during the last three hundred years or so, Uffington White Horse has been dated to 1400BC - 600BC.
-Also, unlike the others, it's not solid and naturalistic, but composed of stylised flowing lines, which gives it a semi-abstract and strangely modern appearance.
+Unlike the Wiltshire White Horses, which originated during the last 300 years, Uffington White Horse is dated to 1400BC - 600BC.
+Additionally, it's not naturalistic, but composed of stylised flowing lines, which gives it an abstract, strangely modern appearance.

 Indeed, there has been some debate as to whether it's a horse at all (though to my eye there's no doubt).
 Certainly documents from the 11th century speak of a place 'commonly known as White Horse Hill', and the shape of it is very similar to horses found on Iron Age coins.
 I think Granny Aching gets it right: 'Taint what a horse looks like, it's what a horse be' (From 'A Hatful of Sky')

 We watched a kestrel surf the thermals below us.
 He probably had a far better view of the whole of the horse than we did, although I'd liked seeing bits of it at odd angles and trying to puzzle out which part was which.